jexia/docs/docs/fileset/README.md

 5. status:
     * in_progress - Jexia is still processing the file
     * succeeded - File got uploaded and processed successfully
-    * failed - something went wrong during upload or processing of the file
+    * failed - something went wrong during the upload or processing of the file

-Same as Dataset you can get real-time notifications for Fileset.
+Same as Dataset you can get real-time notifications for fileset.
 Below you can find the example for this.

 ## Upload a file
 Each request consists of two parts:

 1. data record - It can be used to add some metadata of your file.
 As mentioned above if the data object contains a field, which is not in the schema, it will be added automatically as a schemaless field for this record.

 2. file record - It contains your actual file.